 When your dog was a puppy, he or she would have lovingly lapped up milk and used it to grow, but as dogs mature, their tolerance for dairy and lactose sharply declines.

-But of course, those more middle of the road flavours are likely to appeal less to your dog too, and you might find that trying to get these goodies into your dog’s diet is a little less appealing to them.
+But of course, those more middle of the road flavors are likely to appeal less to your dog too, and you might find that trying to get these goodies into your dog’s diet is a little less appealing to them.

 Naturally, the more astute dog owners among you may already be aware of the fact that corn is heavily used in dog food as a filler ingredient and to round out the nutritional value of preprepared dog foods.
 So surely cereal is fair game?